yanndemel/crud-rest-gen/README.md

 Install the plugin
 ------------------
-Authorized users can use the **OCTO Nexus server** for managing crud-maven-plugin dependencies.

-Or you can build and install/deploy all necessary components in you local repo / Nexus server by invoking ``mvn clean install`` / ``mvn clean deploy``  at the root of crud-rest-gen project.
+You can build and install/deploy all necessary components in you local repo / Nexus server by invoking ``mvn clean install`` / ``mvn clean deploy``  at the root of crud-rest-gen project.
 This will install all necessary artifacts :
 * *audit-core* : Base classes used by generated audit controllers
 * *crud-generator-utils* : Utility classes for Reflection & String operations and Controllers for accessing generated documentation page and history API
 * *crud-generator-utils-tests* : Base classes to be extended in the API project for API documentation generation and generated audit controllers testing